Arhopala camdeo

 Arhopala camdeo, the lilac oakblue, is a butterfly in the family Lycaenidae.
 It was described by Frederic Moore in 1858.
 It is found in the Indomalayan realm (Sikkim to Assam, Bhutan, Manipur, Burma, Thailand and Vietnam).

+Easily recognised by the colouring above; the male is very light sky-blue, with a large white discal spot.
+Wings of female broadly and irregularly margined.
+Beneath all the transverse bands are broken up into rows of ring-spots.